MNATorres/hexagonal-api-augment-agent/README.md

   - In-memory storage for quick testing and development
   - MySQL database for persistent storage in production
 - **Docker Integration**: Easy setup with Docker Compose for the database
-- **Well-Documented**: Comprehensive API documentation and examples
+- **Well-Documented**: Comprehensive API documentation with Swagger UI
 - **Developer-Friendly**: Hot-reloading for development

 ## 🏛️ Hexagonal Architecture Explained